PaoAJ/PaoAJ/README.md

 ## Hi there 👋

+Hello, My name is Paola.
+I am a software engineer from CDMX.
+I love learning about new technologies and currently I am looking for job.
+Meanwhile I am working on my personal projects that I had always postponed.
 <!--
 **PaoAJ/PaoAJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.